Guidance and support

 Learning Style Questionnaires - most coaches will be familiar with different learning styles (visual, auditory, kinesthetic) but how do we find out which style we or our performers are?
 For simple guide and questionnaire to assess learning styles click here.

-Peak Performance is one of the world's premier sources of practical, performance-boosting tips and new advances for athletes and sports people.
+Peak Performance is a source of practical, performance-boosting tips and new advances for athletes and sports people.
 Register for a free newsletter and access to articles, or subscribe for more detailed information.

 Trinity Performance - (Leeds Trinity University) has a clear aim to enhance sport and exercise performance.
 Whether you are an athlete or a coach and regardless of your level of competition, they offer support to develop performance in sport and exercise including coach education, Performance consultancy services, and fitness assessment.